 The exhibition featured creative opportunities for visitors to offer feedback and share their own dreams for Rhode Island’s future.
 Comments confirmed that people are eager to enjoy such access in the real world.

 Please Share Your Ideas About Crossing the Pell

 Would you like to bike across the bridge?
 Walk across the bridge?
 Have access to viewing areas over the Narragansett Bay?
 Would you use the bridge to commute? to travel? to recreate?
 What do you need to feel safe and supported on the bridge?
 You can help make the case for bicycle and pedestrian infrastructure by sharing your ideas and thoughts.
 Thank you!

-The installation is made possible by generous support from the Champlin Foundation, the Bafflin Foundation, the Bazarsky Family Foundation and Reynolds deWalt Printing.
+This exhibition at Newport Historical Society’s Colony House was made possible through generous support by the Champlin Community Foundation, the Bafflin Foundation, the Bazarsky Family Foundation, and Reynolds DeWalt Printing.